Hampi Travel Guide 2025: 2-Day Itinerary, Top Attractions & Stays

 Zenana Enclosure – The Women’s Royal Quarters

-A short walk from the Royal Enclosure leads you to the Zenana Enclosure, a secluded area that once served as the residence of royal women.
-Unlike the purely Dravidian architecture of most of Hampi, the structures here showcase a blend of Hindu and Islamic styles—a testament to the region’s diverse influences.
+A short walk from the Royal Enclosure takes you to the Zenana Enclosure, a fortified area that once housed the royal women of the Vijayanagara Empire.
+Unlike most of Hampi’s Dravidian-style monuments, the architecture here shows a unique blend of Hindu and Islamic influences, reflecting the cultural diversity of the kingdom.

 Sitting by Lotus Mahal—soaking in the royal silence of Hampi’s past.